prometheus/docs/content/docs/instrumenting/writing_exporters.md

 scrapes them, exporters should not perform scrapes based on their own timers.
 That is, all scrapes should be synchronous.

-Accordingly you should not set timestamps on the metrics you expose, let Prometheus take care of that.
+Accordingly, you should not set timestamps on the metrics you expose, let Prometheus take care of that.
 If you think you need timestamps, then you probably need the [Pushgateway](https://prometheus.io/docs/instrumenting/pushing/)